 Everyone has a responsibility for safeguarding – it is everybody’s business!

 - Free enquiry service offering one-to-one, confidential advice and information from our Safeguarding Officer

 - Free information, guidance and resources on safeguarding

 - Presentations, information sessions and surgeries for your organisation or members

 - A range of learning opportunities, including online modules, webinars and face-to-face training courses

-- A Safeguarding Ambassador’s Network to bring third sector safeguarding practitioners together
+- A Safeguarding Community of Practice to bring voluntary sector safeguarding practitioners together

 If you have any questions about safeguarding, please get in touch with our Safeguarding Officer by emailing firstname.lastname@example.org or contact us on 0300 111 0124.

-A peer network for voluntary sector safeguarding practitioners.
+A peer network for voluntary sector safeguarding practitioners and leads.

-The Safeguarding Ambassador’s Network aims to promote and develop good practice in safeguarding across the voluntary sector in Wales.
+The Safeguarding Community of Practice aims to promote and develop good practice in safeguarding across the voluntary sector in Wales.
 The network is a community of practitioners facilitated by WCVA and representatives from the County Voluntary Councils (CVCs).